Essence of Bhutan

 Day 02

-Paro-Thimphu-Dochu La-Punakha.
-Breakfast at the hotel.
-Early in the morning, we will leave by road to the city of Thimpu, capital of the Kingdom of Bhutan, where we will first enjoy the wonderful views of the valley and the spectacular Dzong Trashi Chhoe, followed by the opportunity to enjoy fabulous visits during the morning including the statue of the Buddha Dordenma, Chorten National Memorial and the Folk Heritage Museum.
+We will leave by road to the city of Thimpu, capital of the Kingdom of Bhutan, where we will first enjoy the wonderful views of the valley and the spectacular Dzong Trashi Chhoe.
+Travelers will have the opportunity to enjoy fabulous visits during the morning including the statue of the Buddha Dordenma, Chorten National Memorial and the Folk Heritage Museum.
 Lunch included.

 From there, we will continue down the valley, entering Punakha, where our accommodation will be located: the COMO Uma Punakha Hotel.
 Accommodation and time to rest with dinner included.